ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-keys-and-sigs.rst

 Computing the Signature of an Associative Array
 -----------------------------------------------

-There's an IPDB Protocol standard way to compute the signature of an :term:`associative array`.
+There's an IPDB-standard way to compute the signature of an :term:`associative array`.
 We've called that function ``sig_of_aa()`` elsewhere in this documentation.
 It takes two inputs: an associative array ``d`` and a ``private_key``.